-Introduction .
-2
+Introduction 2

-Certification under GDPR .
-4
+Certification under the GDPR 3

-Certification schemes 5
+Certification schemes 4

 Definitions 5

-Contact Us 7

-Further information 7

-EDPB Guidelines 7

-Standards organisations 8

-Certification FAQs 10
+Certification FAQs 7

-What is Certification within the meaning of GDPR?
-10
+What is Certification within the meaning of the GDPR?
+7

 What will certification schemes address?
-10
+7

 What are the benefits of Certification?
-11
+8

-Is Certification a requirement of GDPR?
-11
+Is Certification a requirement of the GDPR?
+8

 Who is involved in certification and what do they do?
-11
+9

 What are 'additional requirements'?
-12
+10

 What are the 'criteria' DPC is required to approve?
+10

+Who will develop certification schemes and criteria?
+11

+To whom/where does a scheme owner or certification body apply for GDPR certischeme approval?

+What is the significance of an EU Seal?
+11

+How is it possible to know whether an organisation's processing or service is co

+Does certification mean that an organisation is compliant with the GDPR?
 12

-Who will develop certification schemes and criteria?
+What is the difference between 'GDPR certification' and other certification?
+12

+What is ISO 17065?
 13

-To whom/where does a scheme owner or certification body apply for GDPR cer scheme approval?

-What is the significance of an EU Seal?
-14

-How is it possible to know whether an organisation's processing or service is

-Does certification mean that an organisation is compliant with GDPR?
-14

-What is the difference between "GDPR certification" and other certification?
-15

-What is ISO/IEC 17065/2012?
-15
+Further information 15

+EDPB Guidelines 15

+Standards organisations 15

+Irish and European standards organisations 16

+International and sectoral 16

+The International Organization for Standardization 17

+Contact Us 17